Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Summary of Main Results

-\begin{thm} For noisy group testing under $Z$-channel noise with parameter $\rho$, in the regime where $k=\Theta(p^\theta)$ with $\theta \in (0,1)$, we have the following under Bernoulli testing: \begin{enumerate} \item {\bf [Achieveable rate]} There exists a practical algorithm with error probability $\pe \rightarrow 0$ with
+\begin{thm} For noisy group testing under Z-channel noise with parameter $\rho$, in the regime where $k \asymp p^{\theta}$ with $\theta \in (0,1)$, we have the following under Bernoulli testing with parameter $\nu > 0$: \begin{enumerate} \item {\bf [Achieveable rate]} There exists a practical algorithm with error probability $\pe \rightarrow 0$ with